Both peacocks and peahens are spectacularly dazzling and vibrant birds. Many people, though, question their usefulness on a homestead.

 You’ll need a market for your peafowl before you start breeding.
 Make sure there isn’t too much competition in your area that you can’t fit in.

 3. Peafowl Enhance Petting Zoos

 Do you have a petting zoo to supplement your income?
-Peafowl give this kind of operation a novelty factor, and they’re excellent in your marketing strategy.
+Peafowl give this kind of operation a novelty factor and are excellent in your marketing strategy.
 They always draw in more traffic and dazzle crowds.
 Moreover, petting zoos offer a unique opportunity to educate the public about peafowl!

 Set up a website and social media profile, and include pictures of your peafowl.
 You’ll likely reach people you otherwise wouldn’t because they’re interested in seeing a more exotic bird!